uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

 The general idea with the the sensitivity analysis is to run the model a number of times, each time with a different parameter value and then look at the outputs and see which parameter most influences the outputs.
-To accomplish this, Sensitivity.py provides a `SensitivityDriver` class which helps setup, organize and carry out the runs.
+To accomplish this, Sensitivity.py provides a `Sensitivity` class which helps setup, organize and carry out the runs.

 ## Get started